Three Mile Island accident: Normal accident theory

-The Three Mile Island accident inspired Charles Perrow's Normal Accident Theory, which attempts to describe "unanticipated interactions of multiple failures in a complex system".
+The Three Mile Island accident inspired Charles Perrow's normal accident theory, which attempts to describe "unanticipated interactions of multiple failures in a complex system".
 TMI was an example of this type of accident because it was "unexpected, incomprehensible, uncontrollable and unavoidable."

 Perrow concluded that the failure at Three Mile Island was a consequence of the system's immense complexity.
 Such modern high-risk systems, he realized, were prone to failures however well they were managed.
 It was inevitable that they would eventually suffer what he termed a 'normal accident'.
 Therefore, he suggested, we might do better to contemplate a radical redesign, or if that was not possible, to abandon such technology entirely.

 "Normal" accidents, or system accidents, are so called by Perrow because such accidents are inevitable in extremely complex systems.
 Given the characteristic of the system involved, multiple failures that interact with each other will occur, despite efforts to avoid them.
 Events which appear trivial initially cascade and multiply unpredictably, creating a much larger catastrophic event.

 Normal Accidents contributed key concepts to a set of intellectual developments in the 1980s that revolutionized the conception of safety and risk.
 It made the case for examining technological failures as the product of highly interacting systems, and highlighted organizational and management factors as the main causes of failures.
 Technological disasters could no longer be ascribed to isolated equipment malfunction, operator error or acts of God.

 Comparison to U.S. Navy operations

-Following the Three Mile Island (TMI) power plant's partial core melt on March 28, 1979, President Jimmy Carter commissioned a study, Report of the President's Commission on the Accident at Three Mile Island (1979).
-Subsequently, Admiral Hyman G. Rickover was asked to testify before Congress regarding why naval nuclear propulsion (as used in submarines) had succeeded in achieving a record of zero reactor-accidents (as defined by the uncontrolled release of fission products to the environment resulting from damage to a reactor core) as opposed to the dramatic one that had just taken place at Three Mile Island.
-In his testimony, he said:
+After the TMI incident, President Carter commissioned a study, Report of the President's Commission on the Accident at Three Mile Island (1979).

+Admiral Hyman G. Rickover was later asked to tell Congress why naval nuclear propulsion (as used in submarines) had suffered no reactor accidents, defined as the uncontrolled release of fission products to the environment resulting from damage to a reactor core.
+In his testimony, Rickover said:

-"Over the years, many people have asked me how I run the Naval Reactors Program, so that they might find some benefit for their own work.
+Over the years, many people have asked me how I run the Naval Reactors Program, so that they might find some benefit for their own work.
 I am always chagrined at the tendency of people to expect that I have a simple, easy gimmick that makes my program function.
 Any successful program functions as an integrated whole of many factors.
 Trying to select one aspect as the key one will not work.
-Each element depends on all the others."
+Each element depends on all the others.